schitresh/system-design/website_designs/storage_and_streaming/1_dropbox.md

 # Component Design
 ## Client
 - A client application will monitor and sync data in the workspace folder with the cloud
-- It will work with storage servers to upload, dowload & modify files
+- It will work with storage servers to upload, download & modify files
 - It will interact with synchronization service to handle any metadata updates
   - Like change in file name, size, modified date, etc.
 - It will also handle conflicts due to offline or concurrent updates